Interior Design Tips: Ideas for Getting Your Home Organized!

 How?
 By helping you take stock of your lifestyle to figure out what’s important to you.
 A design pro will help you assess which items you need to store, and how accessible and visible you want them to be.
 That process alone will go a long way to helping you get organized.
 The rest comes down to practical, workable, clever storage solutions.

 I’ll use myself as an example.
-When Fred and I designed our family’s latest house (link to Fred and Elissa’s house), I thought long and hard about our kitchen.
+When Fred and I designed our family’s latest house, I thought long and hard about our kitchen.
 I hate clutter, but we entertain often, so we needed to come up with storage solutions that would keep our countertops free of stuff, but also give us easy access to things like pitchers and platters.
 Should we have open cabinets, or would we be better off with a big pantry?
 I asked myself the same questions we ask our clients, and I realized I much prefer an open pantry.
 I need to see what I have or I forget about it – but I don’t want it staring me in the face all the time.

 Likewise, I wanted island seating without stools sitting out.
 So we designed an integrated banquette that pulls out from the island when we need it, and slides right back in and disappears when we don’t.
 Professionals like those on our team at MWA are more likely to come up with solutions such as this than your average homeowner.

 The ability to conceive hidden storage is a definite benefit of working with a professional.
 To a pro, a wall can offer many different storage possibilities, including things like built-in bookcases and window seats that lift to reveal ideal hiding places.
 Panel molding on a dining room wall can incorporate a touch-latch door that stores a fully-decorated Christmas tree.
 It can also be used in a kitchen to create a handy broom closet.
 Or a powder room, to stow medicines and extra rolls of toilet paper.